Naa Ninna Mareyalare

 The film was remade in Tamil as Puthukavithai starring Rajinikanth and in Hindi by director Vijay as Pyar Kiya Hai Pyar Karenge.
-The film garnered highly positive reviews upon release and was an All Time Blockbuster at the box office with a theatrical run of 175 days.
+The film garnered positive reviews upon release and was a blockbuster at the box office with a theatrical run of 175 days.
 The film was dubbed in Malayalam in 1981 as Njaan Ninne Marakkilla.

 In the run up to the relaunch of Jawa motorbikes in 2018, the marketing team of Mahindra & Mahindra used the climax sequence of this movie as a part of their promotion strategy.

 Plot

 Usha is the innocent and charming daughter of a bossy and arrogant Annapoorna Devi.
 She resides with her mother in the latter's coffee estate.
 Usha has a crush on three times motorcycle road race champion Aanand who works in her uncle's office.
 With the help of her cousin Pankaja, she manages to get his autograph and have a few pictures clicked with him.
 Aanand lost his father in a motorcycle accident and his only living close relative is his uncle Subbanna who owns a small tailoring shop in Annapoorna's coffee estate.
 Usha happens to meet Aanand there.
 Unbeknownst to her Aanand has already fallen in love with her.
 Eventually, both of them gain the guts to profess their love for each other after watching a Yakshagana performance organised in the estate.
 Since Aanand's office is in the city they decide to meet each other on every Saturdays and Sundays.

 Annapoorna, meanwhile, fixes Usha's marriage with Mangalore based Mohan Rao's son Vinayak who works as a Flight Lieutenant in the army.
 Upon returning, she happens to catch Usha with Aanand and pretends to accept their marriage.
 Afterward, she locks up Usha under heavy guard and with the help of her brother sends Aanand to Bombay for a month on the pretext of some urgent job while preponing the marriage.
 She insults Subbanna who without knowing the reality approaches her to fix the marriage of Aanand and Usha and ousts him from her estate.
 Pankaja who is angered by this deception sends Aanand a telegram.
 However, by the time he reaches the wedding hall after combating various obstacles set by Annapoorna, Usha's marriage ceremony gets over.